Whole Wheat Sesame Noodles with Spicy Peanut-Sriracha Sauce

 Garnish Whole Wheat Sesame Noodles with Spicy Peanut-Sriracha Sauce with the sesame seeds (optional) and a few more sliced green onions and enjoy!

-More Tasty Ideas with Whole Wheat Pasta:
+More Recipes for Whole Wheat Pasta:

 Salsa Verde Spaghetti ~ A Mind Full Mom